akr2002/blog/content/post/use-sudo-in-windows.md

 ---

-This si not the same `sudo` you use in \*nix systems.
+This is not the same `sudo` you use in \*nix systems.
 It just shares the name.

 It is quite tiresome to launch a new instance of the running program with admin privilege.